fhiso/sources-and-citations/creators-name.md

     CreatorsNameList  ::=  CreatorsName ( ListSeparator CreatorsName )*

-Applications *should* *whitespace-normalise* any `CreatorsNameList` value before processing or serialising it.  [*Note &mdash;* this is only *recommended* and not *required* to allow for the possibility that an application might process an third-party *citation element* without knowing that its value is a `CreatorsNameList`.]
-The *class name* for the *class* of values encoding a list of the names of the creators of a genealogical source that matches this production is:
+Applications *should* *whitespace-normalise* any `CreatorsNameList` value before processing or serialising it.

+{.note} This is not *required* to allow for the possibility that an application might process an third-party *citation element* without knowing that its value is a `CreatorsNameList`.

+The *class name* for the *class* of values encoding a list of the names of the creators of a genealogical source that matches this production
+is:

     http://terms.fhiso.org/type/CreatorsNameList